turki013/RoShamBo/README.md

 ![License](https://img.shields.io/github/license/turki013/RoShamBo)

 ## 📋 Introduction
-**RoShamBo** is a simple and fun project where you can challenge an AI in the classic game of **"Rock, Paper, Scissors"**!
-Test your luck and strategy to see if you can outsmart the AI.
+**RoShamBo** is a simple Python-based
+Rock, Paper, Scissors game where you can compete against an Al. Test your strategy and see if you can outsmart it!"

 ---